danieljyj/academic-kickstart/content/home/experience.md

   location = "Beijing"
   date_start = "2016-07-10"
   date_end = "2016-08-31"
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  description = """Built a model of Rhex (six-legged robot) using C++ and an open source physics engine named Project Chrono."""

 +++